magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/multiplayer_architecture.md

 SignalR ensures that updates to space entities, user actions, and events are transmitted immediately, creating a responsive multi-user environment.

 When used in conjunction with MCS, the multiplayer system within CSP's architecture supports service-level features like **persistence**, **global scalability**, **load balancing**, and **regional deployment**.
-These ensure that multiplayer interactions are not only real-time but also reliable and scalable, accommodating many users across different regions.
+These ensure that multiplayer interactions are not only real time but also reliable and scalable, accommodating many users across different regions.

 Understanding this architectural design is crucial for anyone working on multi-user projects with CSP, as it underpins how spaces are created, managed, and interacted with in real-time.
 This section will explore the key components of the multiplayer stack, how SignalR facilitates communication, and why multiplayer communication is distinct from RESTful API patterns elsewhere in CSP.

 ## Event-Driven Design

-In real-time multi-user environments, an  **event-driven design** is necessary.
+In real time multi-user environments, an  **event-driven design** is necessary.
 Events such as user movements, object interactions, or system updates must instantly propagate to all users, and they happen all the time.
 An event-driven design ensures that each user receives updates as soon as they occur.

-**State Synchronization** is another critical feature in multi-user real-time environments.
+**State Synchronization** is another critical feature in multi-user real time environments.
 The system must coordinate the coherence of all connected clients and the shared space itself.
 State synchronization ensures that all clients are in sync, meaning they all see the same state at the same time.

 **Efficiency** is required in order to support many users being copresent within the same space.
 By maintaining a continuous connection which transmits *only those states which have changed* for a given entity, CSP minimises overhead and latency.
-This makes it much more efficient for handling the rapid, continuous updates essential in real-time applications.
+This makes it much more efficient for handling the rapid, continuous updates essential in real time applications.

 ## SignalR